|

 initiation changes the Heart of all.

-Silence of a realised person is most powerful.
+Silence of a realised being is most powerful.
 He

 sends out waves of spiritual influence which draw